I’m All Wound Up

-Writing this blog has led me to a whole slew of fascinating places.
+Writing this site has led me to a whole slew of fascinating places.
 Some have been hidden off in the woods and some have been in the dingy bowels of churches.
 The Windmill in Stratford, however, stands alone.
 I loved it – really and truly – but that doesn’t make it any less, um, odd.
 In fact, I would go back any time I’m in the area and either hungry or thirsty.

 Of all the 60+ recommendations in the Sterns’ 500 Things to Eat Before It’s Too Late list, I’m comfortable saying that the Windmill is probably one of the few that certainly qualify as a straight up dive bar.
-Well, now that I think of it, Colony Grill in Stamford is a dive bar too, but there were a bunch of attractive people there when I went.
+Well, now that I think of it, Colony Grill in Stamford is a dive bar too, but there were a bunch of young and attractive people there when I went.
 At the Windmill?
 Not so much – BUT, I thought the food at the Windmill was far superior to that of Colony AND the staff and patrons were ten times nicer.
-Chalk that up to blue-collar neighborhood people versus Stamford snobs and hipsters
+Chalk that up to blue-collar neighborhood people versus Stamford snobs and hipsters.

 In other words, my kind of bar.
 They probably serve short beers too, something I love.

 There is some debate among Windmill’s most devoted culinary fans as to whether it’s better to dine mid-day or late-night.
 The decision is based on the condition of the hot dogs on the grill.
 Some people believe they are plumper, juicier, and better early in the day.
 Others contend that it’s the all-day slow-sizzle that gives these hot dogs their special character, which is attained only by the start of cocktail hour.